“It is not upon you to finish the work, but you are not free to ignore it.” (Mishna, Ethics, 2:16)

 Hunger, poverty, healthcare: the challenges of the world are vast and multidimensional.
 No one can tackle them alone.
-But through collaboration and connection, sharing resources and raising our collective voices, a community of change-makers can make a real difference.
+But through collaboration and connection, sharing resources and taking concrete action, a community of change-makers can make a real difference.

-OLAM is a broad coalition united by a set of common values:
+OLAM is a network united by a set of common values: